-Table 6: Consideration for full participation
+Table 5: Consideration for full participation

 Factors Consideration Mitigation measures Language If the person is hearing impaired or impaired vision Translate information using sign language, braille or pictorial, depending on the disability Time Advance notice for community meetings two (2) weeks minimum.
-Socio-economic status might determine the availability of time Caregiving service If persons are not available because they need a caregiver for children or elderly parents and the person's contribution is essential to the meeting, then. (a) Provide caregiving service for the hours required or (b) Arrange to have a televised recording of the person's contribution Transportation A person may need transportation before and after the meeting. (a) Monetary allocation to reimburse participants or (b) Provide transportation from different districts Meal Light refreshments, including water. (a) Monetary allocation to provide light refreshments or meals for participants Safe space Safe spaces for ethnic minorities, LGBTI and other minorities can provide a break from judgment, unsolicited opinions, and having to explain yourself.
+Socio-economic status might determine the availability of time Caregiving service If persons are not available because they need a caregiver for children or elderly parents and the person's contribution is essential to the meeting, then. (a) Provide caregiving service for the hours required or(b) Arrange to have a televised recording of the person's contribution Transportation A person may need transportation before and after the meeting. (a) Monetary allocation to reimburse participants or (b) Provide transportation from different districts Meal Light refreshments, including water. (a) Monetary allocation to provide light refreshments or meals for participants Safe space Safe spaces for ethnic minorities, LGBTI and other minorities can provide a break from judgment, unsolicited opinions, and having to explain yourself.
 It also allows people to feel supported and respected.
 Have separate meetings with minorities that require safe space and do not disclose their identities.
 Location Project site consultation: Virtual presentations e) Timelines for consultation

 Consultations and stakeholder engagement will be key features from the start of the project and even after the project is rolled out.
 At various stages of the project, the team will engage stakeholders to obtain their views and perceptions on the project, obtain data, build capacity, and share documents and other outputs for review and feedback.
+Consultations and engagement that are face to face will be undertaken through country missions, but it is expected that there will be engagement through emails, teleconferences and also via social media platforms.